MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-get-started.md

 ### Licensing for app governance

-Before you get started with app governance, you should confirm your [Microsoft 365 admin center - subscriptions](https://admin.microsoft.com/Adminportal/Home?source=applauncher#/subscriptions) and any add-ons.

-You can purchase app governance as an add-on to any license that entitles you to use Defender for Cloud Apps.
+You can purchase app governance as an add-on license to any license that entitles you to use Defender for Cloud Apps.
 For a list of these licenses, see the [Defender for Cloud Apps licensing datasheet](https://aka.ms/mcaslicensing).
+You can confirm the licenses in your tenant at Microsoft 365 admin center.

-To use app governance in compliance with the terms of service, purchase an add-on license for each protected user after the trial ends.
-Each protected user must have both the Defender for Cloud Apps license and [one of the app governance add-on licenses](/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance#which-licenses-provide-the-rights-for-a-user-to-benefit-from-the-service-16) listed below:
+To use app governance in compliance with the terms of service, purchase an add-on license for each protected user.
+Each protected user must have both the app governance add-on license and one of the Defender for Cloud Apps licenses listed below:

 - Microsoft Defender for Cloud Apps (standalone)
 - Enterprise Mobility + Security E5/A5